tukeshwar/automation-with-chatgpt/README.md

 6) If needed, revert back to the original text by pressing CTRL+Z (undo).

 # Key Mappings
-  F3 - Please rephrase the selected text in a professional manner.
+  F3 - rephrase the selected text in a professional manner.

 # Caution
   This will overwrite your current clipboard contents.